Thursday, August 29, 2024

 Photo: Brady Deal

-Dangling from and falling off of alders, we slid back down to the last rappel station.
+Dangling from and falling off alders, we slid back down to the last rappel station.
 Done with that, it was a short walk down the concrete avy debris to the car.
 What a classic: moderate ice, 6k of vert, and a steep iconic line.
 I'd ski this every year!

 4.1.2022 Update: